yetanotherco/aligned_layer/docs/3_guides/2_integrating_aligned_into_your_application.md

 #### Using the SDK

-To submit a proof using the SDK, you can use the `submit` function, and then you can use the `verify_proof_onchain` function to check if the proof was correctly verified in Aligned.
+To submit a proof using the SDK, you can use the `submit_and_wait_verification` function.
+This function submits the proof to aligned and waits for it to be verified in Aligned.
+Alternatively you can call `submit` if you don't want to wait for proof verification.

 The following code is an example of how to submit a proof using the SDK: